Algebra0001/OnlineBookStore_Ass/README.md

-# OnlineBookStore_Ass
-##
 Building
-#
-The project was built using the Layered Structure Design Pattern with 5 Layered structures:
-The Layers are (in their other):
+The project was built using the Layered Structure Design Pattern with five layered structures.
+The layers are (in order):

-1. MigrationRunner
+MigrationRunner
-2. OnlineBookStore_Ass
+OnlineBookStore_Ass
-3. OnlineBookStore_Data
+OnlineBookStore_Data
-4. OnlineBookStore_Domain
+OnlineBookStore_Domain
-5. OnlineBookStore_Services
+OnlineBookStore_Services

-#
+Layer Descriptions
-The MigrationRunner.cs is a console app that was used to transfer the Data to the database.
+MigrationRunner: A console application used to transfer the data to the database.
-#
-The OnlineBookStore_Ass is where the Controllers and Logging that were used for the process are.
-Also contains some vital files like appsettings.json that were core to the project.
+OnlineBookStore_Ass: Contains the controllers and logging used for the process.
+It also includes vital files like appsettings.json, which are core to the project.
-#
-The OnlineBookStore_Domain is where the Entities that were required for the development process are kept.
+OnlineBookStore_Domain: Contains the entities required for the development process.
-#
-The OnlineBookStore_Data is where all that are required to set up and communicate with the Database that was used were set up.
-#
+OnlineBookStore_Data: Contains all the necessary configurations and setup to communicate with the database.
-The OnlineBookStore_Services is where the dependencies were handled in parts, so that the Program.cs file does not filled with codes ensuring cleaner code pattern.
+OnlineBookStore_Services: Handles dependencies to ensure the Program.cs file remains clean and follows a proper code pattern.

-#
+Database Management
-The database management tool used in this project is ProgreSQL with Dapper.
-The project also implemented a repository pattern, where the abstraction of all the logic that was used for the process was implemented.
-This was done to manage persistence and retrieving data to and from the database.
+The database management tool used in this project is PostgreSQL with Dapper.
+The project also implemented a repository pattern to manage persistence and data retrieval from the database.
+This abstraction helps to keep the logic organized and maintainable.

-#
-Running
+Running the Project
-#
-After cloning the project, it's expected that the person that wants to run the app have ProgreSQL set on his Pc, create a database called online_bookstore and just change the password of the database connection string in the appsettings.json in the OnlineBookStore_Ass and OnlineBookStore_Ass to the password of the user's ProgreSQL.
+After cloning the project, ensure you have PostgreSQL set up on your PC.
+Follow these steps:

+Create a database named online_bookstore.
+Update the database connection string in the appsettings.json file within the OnlineBookStore_Ass project to match your PostgreSQL password.